PProvost/www.peterprovost.org/source/_posts/2012/2012-04-23-visual-studio-11-fakes-part-2.md

 opportunity to make your design better.
 Shims can be used to get out of this impasse, but if you don't think about the problem you will end up with a [Big Ball of Mud][6] for your design.

+## A few words about Shims

+Let me start this by saying **Shims are evil**.
+But they are evil by design.
+They let you do things you otherwise couldn't do, which is very powerful.
+But they also let you do things you really shouldn't have to do.

+As the famous literary quote goes (Voltaire, Socrates and even Spider Man's Uncle Ben):

+{% blockquote %}

+With great power comes great responsibility.

+{% endblockquote %}

+The examples I've shown in this post are all representation of a class of design flaws around coupling and cohesion.
+Knowing that, we should always feel a bit "dirty" about having to use Shims to test something.
+Every time we do it, we should remember to go the extra mile afterwards and refactor it away if we can (my steps 4-7 above).

+The Catch-22 of untestable code is real.
+Getting out of it is hard.
+Shims are designed to help you get out of this trap.

+Shims may be evil from a purist design and TDD sense, but in the real world we are often faced with code we a) don't control or b) didn't write and which doesn't have any tests.
+Use Shims to get out of that, but always continue on and fix your design issues.

 ## Conclusion